navilan/slack-action-status/README.md

 * **messageId** (Optional)

     A slack message that needs to be updated.
 If this is not provided, a new message is created.

+---

+* **forceSuccess** (Optional)

+    Forces the current job status to be a success regardless of the API result.
+This can be used in the final action to indicate workflow completion.

+    **Important**: If you are using this parameter, ensure that you do not give your job a descriptive name.

+* **forceFailure** (Optional)

+    Forces the current job status to be a failure regardless of the API result.
+This can be used in the final action to indicate workflow completion.

+    **Important**: If you are using this parameter, ensure that you do not give your job a descriptive name.

 ## Template Context Variables {#vars}